Sarcoidosis: Heart

-Histologically, sarcoidosis of the heart is an active granulomatous inflammation surrounded by reactive oedema.
+Histologically, cardiac sarcoidosis (sarcoidosis of the heart) is an active granulomatous inflammation surrounded by reactive oedema.
 The distribution of affected areas is patchy with localised enlargement of heart muscles.
-This causes scarring and remodelling of the heart, which leads to dilatation of heart cavities and thinning of heart muscles.
-As the situation progresses, it leads to aneurysm of heart chambers.
+This causes scarring and remodelling of the heart, which leads to dilatation of the heart cavities and thinning of the heart muscle.
+As the situation progresses, it leads to aneurysm of the heart chambers.
 When the distribution is diffuse, there would be dilatation of both ventricles of the heart, causing heart failure and arrhythmia.
 When the conduction system in the intraventricular septum is affected, it would lead to heart block, ventricular tachycardia and ventricular arrhythmia, causing sudden death.
-Nevertheless, the involvement of pericardium and heart valves are uncommon.
+Nevertheless, the involvement of pericardium and heart valves is uncommon.

 The frequency of cardiac involvement varies and is significantly influenced by race; in Japan, more than 25% of those with sarcoidosis have symptomatic cardiac involvement, whereas in the US and Europe, only about 5% of cases present with cardiac involvement.
 Autopsy studies in the US have revealed a frequency of cardiac involvement of about 20–30%, whereas autopsy studies in Japan have shown a frequency of 60%.
 The presentation of cardiac sarcoidosis can range from asymptomatic conduction abnormalities to fatal ventricular arrhythmia.

 Conduction abnormalities are the most common cardiac manifestations of sarcoidosis in humans and can include complete heart block.
-Second to conduction abnormalities, in frequency, are ventricular arrhythmias, which occurs in about 23% of cases with cardiac involvement.
-Sudden cardiac death, either due to ventricular arrhythmias or complete heart block is a rare complication of cardiac sarcoidosis.
+Second to conduction abnormalities, in frequency, are ventricular arrhythmias, which occur in about 23% of cases with cardiac involvement.
+Sudden cardiac death, either due to ventricular arrhythmias or complete heart block, is a rare complication of cardiac sarcoidosis.
 Cardiac sarcoidosis can cause fibrosis, granuloma formation, or the accumulation of fluid in the interstitium of the heart, or a combination of the former two.
 Cardiac sarcoidosis may also cause congestive heart failure when granulomas cause myocardial fibrosis and scarring.
 Congestive heart failure affects 25-75% of those with cardiac sarcoidosis.
 Diabetes mellitus and sarcoidosis-related arrhythmias are believed to be strong risk factors of heart failure in sarcoidosis.
 A small (20-40%) increased risk of acute myocardial infarction has also been described.
 Pulmonary arterial hypertension occurs by two mechanisms in cardiac sarcoidosis: reduced left heart function due to granulomas weakening the heart muscle or from impaired blood flow.

 Eye

-Eye involvement occurs in about 10–90% of cases.
+Eye involvement occurs in about 25% of cases.
 Manifestations in the eye include uveitis, uveoparotitis, and retinal inflammation, which may result in loss of visual acuity or blindness.
 The most common ophthalmologic manifestation of sarcoidosis is uveitis.
 The combination of anterior uveitis, parotitis, VII cranial nerve paralysis and fever is called uveoparotid fever or Heerfordt syndrome.
-Development of scleral nodule associated with sarcoidosis has been observed.
+Scleral nodules associated with sarcoidosis have been observed.